contagon/handbook/handbook/32-repentance-and-membership-councils.md

 In many places, priesthood leaders are required by law to report some illegal behaviors of which they become aware.
 For example, some states and countries require that child abuse be reported to law enforcement authorities.

-In countries that do not have a help line, a bishop who learns of abuse should contact his stake president, who should seek guidance from the area legal counsel at the area office.
+In some countries, the Church has established a confidential abuse help line to assist bishops and stake presidents.
 These leaders should promptly call the help line about every situation in which a person may have been abused—or is at risk of being abused (see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line)).
 It is available 24 hours a day, 7 days a week.

 In countries that do not have a help line, a bishop who learns of abuse should contact his stake president, who should seek guidance from the area legal counsel at the area office.